 Great, so stop.
 Easier said than done.
 Like I said, it’s my default.
 My go to.
 As my therapist likes to say it’s part of my hard wiring.
 Hard wiring?
 Yep.
-During my developmental years, mental that is, my father displayed this type of behaviour for me day in and day out.
+During my developmental years, mental that is, my father displayed this type of behavior for me day in and day out.
 For me.
 Toward me.
 You name it.
 He did it.
-I learned this behaviour from him.
+I learned this behavior from him.

 Am I just like my father?
 No. Do I react to him from time to time?
 Yes.
 Am I proud of this?
 No. Do I want to stop?
 Yes, please.